alvx23/e2e_blogposts/ngc_blog/E2E-Part-1-Installation.md

-# Part 1 End-to-End Example training object detection model using NVIDIA Pytorch Container from NGC
+# Part 1 End-to-End Example training object detection model using NVIDIA PyTorch Container from NGC
 ## Installation
  ----

-Note this Object Detection demo is based on https://github.com/pytorch/vision/tree/v0.11.3
+*Note this Object Detection demo is based on https://github.com/pytorch/vision/tree/v0.11.3

 This notebook walks you each step to train a model using containers from the NGC Catalog.
-We chose the GPU optimized Pytorch container as an example.
-The basics of working with docker containers apply to all NGC containers.
+We chose the GPU-optimized PyTorch container as an example.
+The basics of working with Docker containers apply to all NGC containers.

 We will show you how to:

 * Install the Docker Engine on your system
-* Pull a Pytorch container from the NGC Catalog using Docker
+* Pull a PyTorch container from the NGC Catalog using Docker
-* Run the Pytorch container using Docker
+* Run the PyTorch container using Docker

 Let's get started!